 - Level 3: High-risk

 To search the Sex Offender Notification Website: Click Here

 Get information about Level 1 offenders and offenders whose risk levels have not yet been determined by a judge by:

 - Calling 800-262-3257, 8 a.m. to 4 p.m.
 Monday through Friday (excluding legal holidays).

 - Callers must have an individual's name and one of the following ‐ an exact address, date of birth, driver's license number, or Social Security number ‐ to learn if that individual is on the Registry.

-Our District maintains a registry of all advisements with photographs of the identified individuals.
-If you are unable to access information by internet, you can visit your child’s school or ask the principal to send the information home.
+The Superintendent of Schools, along with other school district and municipal officials, is notified by the Nassau County Police Department when a registered sex offender is living in our area.
+The police department releases information on Level Three (high risk), Level Two (moderate risk), and Level One (low risk) sex offenders.
+The exact address of Level One offenders is not provided, but an area is revealed based on a zip code.
+Our District maintains a registry of all advisories with photographs of the identified individuals.
+If you are unable to access information by the internet, you can visit your child’s school or ask the principal to send the information home.
 The District has relayed this information to teachers and staff, and security procedures will continue to be strictly enforced at the District, including the District’s visitor policies.